 We also provide unique, evidence-based, alternative forms of healing, including adventure and wilderness therapy.
 Learning to survive, and indeed thrive, in the wilderness not only builds your skill set but also improves your self-confidence and sense of fulfillment.
 Adventure therapy allows you to experience fulfilling activities, improve skills and work on your sense of self.

 Whatever rehab center you choose, you should be sure that it will allow you to heal in the way that you need and that it addresses your individual treatment needs.
-Addiction Campuses can put you in touch with some of the best rehab centers that will do just that.
+Vertava Health can put you in touch with some of the best rehab centers that will do just that.

 Where Can I Find Treatment?